Thinzar Wint Kyaw: Arrest

-On 6 July 2022, Thinzar arrested after her visit to the headquarter of Shan State Progress Party (SSPP), where she was said to have attended with wearing an SSA military uniform at the wedding ceremony of the daughter of Colonel San Suh of Shan State Progressive Party/Shan State Army.
-The junta army is clashing now with SSPP/SSA in Momeik area in northern Shan state and her visit to SSPP headquarter has sparked an outcry for the pro-military group.
+On 6 July 2022, Thinzar was arrested after her visit to the headquarters of the Shan State Progress Party (SSPP).
+During the visit, she was reported to have attended a wedding ceremony wearing an SSA military uniform in the presence of Colonel San Suh of the Shan State Progressive Party/Shan State Army.
+The junta's army was in conflict with the SSPP/SSA in the Momeik area of northern Shan state at that time, and her visit to the SSPP headquarters sparked criticism from pro-military groups.

-A statement from SSPP Info said that the Shan State Progressive Party/Shan State Army (SSPP/SSA) had offered to film local development projects such as religion, education, health and transportation.
-The pro-military lobby groups led by Han Nyein Oo who is believed to be a military spy call on the junta army to permanently stop her from modelling and entertainment.
-The pro-military lobby groups led by Han Nyein Oo who is believed to be a military spy call on the junta army to permanently stop her from modelling and entertainment.
+A statement from SSPP Info mentioned that the Shan State Progressive Party/Shan State Army (SSPP/SSA) had extended an offer to document local development projects encompassing religion, education, health, and transportation.
+However, pro-military lobby groups led by Han Nyein Oo, suspected to be a military spy, are urging the junta army to permanently halt Thinzar Wint Kyaw's involvement in modeling and entertainment.

-On 5 August 2022, The military junta has opened a legal case against Thinzar Wint Kyaw and model Nang Mwe San as the due are accused of harming Myanmar culture and distributing sexually explosive photos and videos on social networks.
-According to a announcement by state controlled media MRTV, they have been arrested under Section 33(a) of Electronic Law for earning money by posting sexually revealing photos on the websites OnlyFans and Extrania.
+On 5 August 2022, the military junta initiated a legal case against Thinzar Wint Kyaw and model Nang Mwe San.
+The duo is accused of harming Myanmar culture and disseminating sexually explicit photos and videos on social networks.
+As per an announcement by state-controlled media MRTV, they have been arrested under Section 33(a) of the Electronic Law for earning money by posting sexually revealing photos on the websites OnlyFans and Extrania.

+In December 2022, she was sentenced to 5 years in prison by the military court.
+On January 4, 2024, she was released from prison through a pardon to commemorate Independence Day.